connext/monorepo/packages/integration/README.md

 `bash setup-integration-test.sh`

+The start the router:

+`yarn workspace @connext/nxtp-router dev`

 Then run the tests using the appropriate script.
 For example, to run the router concurrency tests, use:

 `yarn workspace @connext/nxtp-integration concurrency:router`